 Types of Arthritis

-While an arthritis diagnosis must come from a medical professional, there are two types that commonly affect the hands and wrists, and are responsible for most arthritic pain.
-These types are osteoarthritis and rheumatoid arthritis.
+While an arthritis diagnosis must come from a medical professional (you'll want to rule out carpal tunnel, De Quervain's Tenosynovitis, and other hand pain causes), there are three types that commonly affect the hands and wrists, and are responsible for most arthritic pain.
+These types are osteoarthritis, psoriatic arthritis, and rheumatoid arthritis.

 Rheumatoid arthritis, on the other hand, occurs when your body attacks healthy tissue and is not necessarily age related.
 This can cause the same joint pain and stiffness as osteoarthritis, but often happens on both sides of the body and sometimes includes numbness and tingling in hands and feet.